deepset-ai/haystack/docs/_src/usage/usage/retriever.md

 Indexing using DPR is comparatively expensive in terms of required computation since all documents in the database need to be processed through the transformer.
 The embeddings that are created in this step can be stored in FAISS, a database optimized for vector similarity.
 DPR can also work with the ElasticsearchDocumentStore or the InMemoryDocumentStore.
+When using DPR, it is recommended that you use the dot product similarity function since that is how it is trained.

 There are two design decisions that have made DPR particularly performant.